RobLoach/SuperKitsuneBros/README.md

     ```
 1. Open `SuperKitsuneBros.tiled-project` with [Tiled](https://www.mapeditor.org/)
 1. See the newly created `deps` directory for example levels from Kitsume as well as the modding documentation
+1. Before publishing a new version, first run `npm run clean` to clean up the files

 ## File Descriptions